Skip to main content

 After (v8.x)

 cropAndRotatePage has been removed.
-Cropping and rotation are now performed through the Document API, i.e. you create a document from the ImageRef object using ScanbotSdk.document.createDocumentFromImageRefs(...) and then update the page using ScanbotSdk.document.modifyPage(...) (or other Document API operations).
+Cropping and rotation are now performed through the Document API, i.e. you create a document from the ImageRef object using ScanbotSdk.document.createDocumentFromImageRefs(...), then update the page using ScanbotSdk.document.modifyPage(...) (or other Document API operations).
 This returns an updated DocumentData.

 Document API